 This tool helps you draft your complaint and manage it too.
 It’s totally free, and offered by a firm called Resolver which we like so much we work with it to help people get complaints justice.

-If the complaint isn't resolved, Resolver will automatically escalate it for free to the relevant ombudsman or trade body.
+If the complaint isn't resolved, Resolver can escalate it for free to the relevant ombudsman or trade body.